ViralTexts/gtr-clusters/clusters/18570825-sn84020712-HowToMakeWaterColdWithoutIce.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-e of the passengers from drowning.
+of the passengers from drowning.
 How to have Cold Water.—The Phila­
 delphia Ledger says: “We can suggest a
 mode within the reach ofevery person.
 Let